filipsnastins/tomodachi-testcontainers/docs/guides/testing-repositories.md

 ## Implementing a fake Repository

-The database implementation details obscure the intent of the application's business logic, so we have hidden the details behind the Repository's interface - a contract between application's domain layer and persistence layer.
+The database implementation details obscure the intent of the application's business logic, so we have hidden the details behind the Repository's interface - a contract between the application's domain layer and persistence layer.

 To further ease domain layer testing, instead of using the production `DynamoDBCustomerRepository`, we can replace it with an in-memory fake Repository.
 The fake Repository will store the data in an in-memory dictionary.